Worthing Heat Network

 Artist's impression of the energy centre which would be sited next to the High Street MSCP (copyright Hemiko)

 Following our application to the government's Public Sector Decarbonisation Scheme, we were awarded more than £7m of grant funding to contribute to the Worthing Heat Network.
-This unlocked £40m of investment from Hemiko, and they plan to invest in the region of £500m by 2050 as the network expands.
+This unlocked £40m of investment from Hemiko, and it plans to invest around £500m by 2050 as the network expands.

-As part of our £7m award from the government, we are required to match fund the grant with a £3.2m investment that will go towards modernising our public buildings.
-This will see more energy efficient windows, doors, insulation and heating systems installed.
+As part of our £7m award from the government, we are required to match fund the grant with a £3.2m investment that is going towards modernising our public buildings.
+This is seeing more energy efficient windows, doors, insulation and heating systems installed.

 The NHS has also received approximately £19m in funding from the government to connect Worthing Hospital to the heat network.